About Ontario’s Health Care Plan (OHIP)

 - 3 original documents that prove you:

-- You are a citizen of Ontario (Permanent Resident Card or Ontario Birth Certificate);
+- You are a citizen of Ontario (Permanent Resident Card or Canadian Birth Certificate);

 - You live in Ontario (Ontario Tax Assessment or Ontario Driver’s Licence);